CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 ##Upgrading from a previous version##

 To upgrade from an earlier version of CCPD:

+There are two ways to upgrade your current CCPD version.

+You can follow the instructions given above and do so by using the CIS-CAT Pro Dashboard Installer or you can follow the manual instructions provided below:

 1) Stop your application server.
 If you followed the deployment guide that would be tomcat.<br/>Tomcat service can be stopped from the system tray tomcat monitoring icon or from the windows services screen:
 ![](https://i.imgur.com/S3FJsMG.png)